 Deniz Göktürk is an Associate Professor of German Studies.
 Born in Istanbul, Göktürk graduated from Deutsche Schule Istanbul, and then studied in Konstanz, Germany; Norwich,UK; and Freie Universität Berlin, where she received her Ph.D. in 1995.
 Göktürk coordinated the “Multicultural Germany Project” and has organized workshops and conferences, including “Goodbye Germany?
 Migration, Culture, and the Nation State.”
 A co-edited sourcebook, titled Germany in Transit.
 Nation and Migration, 1955-2005 (University of California Press, 2007), resulted from this project, as well as an updated German edition, titled Transit Deutschland: Debatten zu Nation und Migration (Konstanz University Press, 2010).
 Göktürk is also a co-founder of TRANSIT, the electronic journal launched by the Berkeley German Department.

-Emily Gottreich is the Vice Chair of the Center for Middle Eastern Studies at the University of California, Berkeley.
+Emily Gottreich is the Interim Chair of the Center for Middle Eastern Studies at the University of California, Berkeley.
 She is an Associate Adjunct Professor of History and International and Area Studies.
 She also co-chairs the undergraduate major in Middle Eastern Studies and serves as the President of the American Institute for Maghrib Studies.

 Gottreich received her Ph.D. in History and Middle Eastern Studies from Harvard University in 1999.
 Her research focuses on Moroccan Jewish history and Muslim-Jewish relations in broader Arab-Islamic contexts.
 Her current projects include historicizing the idea of “the Arab Jew,” the impact of the “false messiah” Shabbatai Tsvi on Moroccan Jews, and a thematic history of Muslim-Jewish relations.